Designing a Due Diligence Process for the Informal Sector

 Working out a due diligence process for the informal sector has been challenging.
 The commercial environment in emerging markets is different in so many ways than that in developed economies that a lot of our assumptions had to be adjusted.
 Access to reliable information, credit scoring, audited accounts – all of the things that are available easily in, for example, the UK, just aren’t available as readily.
 The process, therefore, is part detective work and part intuition.
 Decisions are made based on the best information and data we can gather, tempered by our own expertise and experience (the aggregated data from all the programmes we’ve run) and then decided by intuition.

-We’re now poised to make our first investment with Balloon Capital, thanks to the work of Eva and the due diligence process she helped to create.
+We’re now poised to make our first investment with into a small and growing business, thanks to the work of Eva and the due diligence process she helped to create.
 Keep checking the blog for more updates as the continue to develop, or subscribe using the form below to get updates delivered direct to your inbox.